Our helpline: 01924 200799 Mon-Fri, 9am-4pm

 Support with emotional channels

-Women experiencing a miscarriage are likely to show a variety of emotions and may be distressed, withdrawn, disbelieving or even angry.
+Women experiencing a pregnancy loss are likely to show a variety of emotions and may be distressed, withdrawn, disbelieving or even angry.
 How you communicate can make a significant difference.

 Reflection